jaronbarends/language-buddy/docs/status.md

 - ~~Structured evaluation output (grammar/vocabulary/nuance fields)~~ — **implemented 2026-08-16**
   (see decisions.md, "Structured evaluation output implemented," and "What exists" above): a `comments`/`segments` Zod schema, enforced via Gemini's `response_format` and validated client-side.
-  No longer open as a build task. **Worth a direct look, not fully closed:** the shape chosen (segmented comments) reads requirements.md's "grammar, vocabulary upgrades, semantic nuance" as a description of feedback *style*, not a required category breakdown — confirm that's the intended reading rather than three distinct fields the case study should show.
+  **Confirmed 2026-08-18 (project owner):** this shape — not three separate grammar/vocabulary/nuance fields — was always the intended reading of requirements.md's phrasing; there was never an intention to build a literal three-category breakdown.
+No longer open.
 - ~~Runtime-validation approach for LLM JSON (Zod or similar)~~ — **implemented 2026-08-16** alongside the above: `AIEvaluationSchema.safeParse` runs on the parsed AI response before it reaches the reducer, failing closed on a mismatch (see decisions.md, "TypeScript + planned runtime validation").
   No longer open.
-- **Evaluation-request loading state** — `waitingForEvaluation` currently shows no loading indicator;
+- ~~Evaluation-request loading state~~ — **implemented 2026-08-18** via PR #30 (see decisions.md,
-  the existing AI-pending-balloon effect in `ThreadView.tsx` only keys on the chat-turn wait phase.
+  "Evaluation loading state"): a new `EvaluationLoader`, shown by `isWaitingForEvaluation(phase)`.
-  Untouched by the 2026-08-16 structured-output round.
+  No longer open.
-- **`Evaluation.module.css` missing `.evaluationContent` class** — `Evaluation.tsx` applies it to its
+- ~~`Evaluation.module.css` missing `.evaluationContent` class~~ — moot, **corrected 2026-08-18**: the
-  content `<div>`, but only `.evaluation` is defined; the div currently gets no class.
-Untouched by the 2026-08-16 structured-output round.
+  `<div className={styles.evaluationContent}>` this referred to no longer exists — `Evaluation.tsx` now wraps its output in the pre-existing `styles.evaluation` div directly (see PR #30/#31-era `Evaluation.tsx`).
+Not a fix that landed under this name; the div itself was removed at some point, not tracked as its own decision.
+No longer open.
 - ~~Dead code: commented-out `sendMessageToAI_OLD`~~ — **deleted 2026-08-16** as part of splitting
   `sendMessageToAI`/`sendEvaluationRequestToAI` into per-role functions (see decisions.md, "Request/ response types and routes split per role again").
 No longer open.
-- **Whether real (non-mocked) evaluation calls actually work** — still only verified against the mock AI route.
-Two compounding unknowns now, not one: whether Gemini's carried-over interaction history (via `previousInteractionId`) gives the model enough context to evaluate the user's turns from a short "give feedback" prompt alone (flagged 2026-08-14), and whether `response_format`'s JSON-schema constraint reliably produces schema-conformant output from `gemini-3.1-flash-lite` (new as of 2026-08-16) — see decisions.md, "Known risk, still open."
+- ~~Whether real (non-mocked) evaluation calls actually work~~ — **confirmed 2026-08-18 (project owner):** yes.
+Both previously-open unknowns are resolved — Gemini's carried-over interaction history gives the model enough context to evaluate the user's turns, and `response_format` reliably produces schema-conformant output from `gemini-3.1-flash-lite` (see decisions.md, "Known risk, still open").
+No longer open.
-- **Whether dropping "Stop chat" (2026-08-14) was intentional** — see decisions.md, "'Stop chat'
+- ~~Whether dropping "Stop chat" (2026-08-14) was intentional~~ — **confirmed 2026-08-18 (project
-  superseded by the `ChatStage` refactor."
-Worth a direct answer from the project owner: keep it dropped, or add it back into `buttonsByStage.aiTurnFlow` alongside "Evaluate"?
+  owner):** yes, intentional — it stays dropped, not added back into `buttonsByStage.aiTurnFlow` (see decisions.md, "'Stop chat' superseded by the `ChatStage` refactor").
+No longer open; also closes the corresponding backlog.md item.

 ## Infra note (2026-08-04–08-05, Next.js 16 → 15 downgrade — merged)